fdeblasio/pokeemerald-expansion/README.md

     - The door to Sealed Chamber and the Regis' inner rooms are now automatically open
 - Made rapids easier to navigate so that only one trip is needed to get all items/battle all trainers (at the cost of looking slightly worse)
 - All moves automatically have their max PP amount
-- The following moves now show up as the right type both in battle and on the summary screen:
-    - Hidden Power
-    - Judgement
-    - Techno Blast
-    - Revelation Dance
-    - Multi-Attack
-    - Aura Wheel
-    - Raging Bull
-    - Ivy Cudgel
-    - Moves affected by Normalize, Aerilate, Refrigerate, Pixilate, Galvanize, or Liquid Voice
-- Weather Ball, Terrain Pulse, Tera Blast, Tera Starstorm show the correct type in battle
-- The following moves show the correct power both in battle and on the summary screen:
-  - Return
-  - Frustration
-- The following effects on accuracy are now reflected in battle and on the summary screen:
-    - Compound Eyes
-    - Hustle
-    - Victory Star
-    - Wide Lens
-- The effects of weather on accuracy is now reflected in battle:
-    - Thunder and Hurricane having 50% accuracy in sun
-    - Thunder, Hurricane, Bleakwind Storm, Wildbolt Storm, and Sandsear Storm having 100% accuracy in rain
-    - Blizzard having 100% accuracy in snow/hail
 - The Good Rod is now obtained on the left side of Route 118 instead of the right
 - Sacred Ash now works in battles although it only revives one Pokémon
 - Soul Dew uses its Gen 6 effect